slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - Remove unnecessary distractions and obligations that aren’t truly serving your end goals.
-Technology is my slave, not my master.
-I’m not choosing ignorance.
-I’m choosing to not watch wrestling.
+Technology is your slave, not your master.
+You’re not choosing ignorance, you’re choosing to not watch wrestling.
 - Minimalism doesn’t avoid possession.
 Only excess.
 The less you own, the less owns you.
 Owning less is better than organizing more.
 Eliminate instead of organizing.
-All that clutter used to be money.
 Organizing your email is like alphabetizing your recycling.
 Actively declutter makes room for your true treasures and clarify your values.
-Do not hold on to possessions you no longer need. if you don’t love it or use it is clutter.
+Do not hold on to possessions you no longer need.
+Storage is a way of warehousing the past.
+If you don’t love it or use it is clutter.
 Decluttering is self-care.
 Clutter is not just physical stuff.
 It’s old ideas, toxic relationships and bad habits.
 Clutter is everything that doesn’t support the better self.
-Storage is a way of warehousing the past.
 - Use it or loose it.
 A tool is useful when passes human level.
 Start by buying the absolute cheapest tools you can find.
 Upgrade the ones you use a lot.
 If you wind up using some tool for a job, buy the very best you can afford.
 - Buy supplies before you need them.
 Gadgets after you need them.
 Three is two.
 Two is one.
 One is none.
-- You can never be over dressed or over educated but avoid clothing that are more interesting than you are.
+- All that clutter used to be money.

 > *"I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude."
 -- Colette*

 > *"If a little is not enough for you, nothing is."
 -- Epicurus*

-### On vice

-> *"When a person can't find a deep sense of meaning, they distract themselves with pleasure."
--- Viktor Frankl*

-> *"I drink to make other people more interesting."
--- Ernest Hemingway*